 BFA/MA (4+1) in Art Education with Initial License

-Undergraduate students who wish to major in graphic design, painting, printmaking, or sculpture but would also like to obtain state licensure to teach art in the public schools can pursue a dual degree that combines an undergraduate studio art major (BFA) with a Master of Arts (MA) in Art Education with Initial License.
+Undergraduate students who wish to major in graphic design, painting, printmaking, or sculpture but would also like to obtain state licensure to teach art in the public schools can pursue a dual degree that combines an undergraduate Bachelor of Fine Arts (BFA) with a Master of Arts (MA) in Art Education with Initial License.

 Completing the BFA and MA degrees within five years can be accomplished by taking graduate courses during the last two years of the BFA degree.
 This program meets the standards set forth in the Massachusetts regulations for both initial and ensuing professional licensure.

 - Demonstrate the integration of studio skills acquired in visual arts classes used in the teaching of a variety of media and in strategies for embedding concepts.

 - Demonstrate an understanding of the methods and processes necessary to nurture artistic behaviors in students.